seisbench/seisbench/docs/index.rst

 To learn more about the dataset API, including the datasets currently integrated see :ref:`benchmark_datasets`.
-If you would like to know more about how to apply, build, and train models, along with information on the machine learning models readily available through *SeisBench*, see :ref:`models`.
+If you would like to know more about how to apply, build, and train models, along with information on the machine learning models readily available through *SeisBench*, see :ref:`model_overview`.
 For an extensive reference of all features, check the code :ref:`documentation_overview`.

 SeisBench is built to be extensible and modular, allowing for easy incorporation of new models